Outdoor Swimming at Dosthill Quarry

 We love helping our swimmers achieve their goals whether you do one 400m lap or a 40 lap/10000 metre swim, and the clear water enables swimmers of any level to quickly improve their technique by being able to see the rotation and inclination of their hands during each stroke.
 Open 34 hours every week, on 213 days in 2017-2018, that’s more than 1700 hours a year for you to get fitter, quicker and more efficient.

 All Year + 5 bank Holidays Hot tub therapy & recovery Showers Changing rooms

 Friday 13:00-21:00 Resident swim-bike-run & fitness coach Video coaching

 Saturday 07:00-16:00 Hot & cold drinks Home-cooked snacks and meals

 Sunday 07:00-16:00 Equipment hire Well-stocked, competitively-priced shop

-FREE online registration (below). £20 Club saver membership. £7 per swimmer per outdoor swimming session.
-Launch Price £3 per 15 minute hot tub recovery session and FREE 5 minute pre-swim hot tub warm-up. £4 shortie wetsuit hire. £6 full wetsuit hire. £3 tow float hire. £10 NOWCA annual swim band.
+FREE online registration (below). £7 per swimmer per outdoor swimming session. £3 per person per 15 minute hot tub recovery session. £4 shortie wetsuit hire. £6 full wetsuit hire. £1 tow float hire.
 Training schedules & coaching from £5 per 10 min session priced according to need and whether personal, group or video.